sigcsets/sigcse2016/attendees/hotel.md

 <h3>Ground Transportation</h3>

 Information on this critical part of your journey is forthcoming.
+Invariably, there are taxis, and shuttles, and we'll probably have a discount code of some sort.
+It's just not ready for posting, yet.

 <a name="stufftodo"></a>